Mu Cephei: Distance

 The distance to Mu Cephei is not very well known.
 The Hipparcos satellite was used to measure a parallax of 0.55±0.20 mas, which corresponds to an estimated distance of 1,800 parsecs.
 However, this value is close to the margin of error.
 A determination of the distance based upon a size comparison with Betelgeuse gives an estimate of 390±140 parsecs.

 Calculation of the distance from the measured angular diameter, surface brightness, and calculated luminosity leads to 641 pc.
 Averaging the distances of nearby luminous stars with similar reddening and reliable Gaia Data Release 2 parallaxes gives a distance of 940 pc.
+A spectroscopic determination of the stellar luminosity, coupled with an interferometric size measurement favors a distance of 421±57 pc.

 Surroundings

-Mu Cephei is surrounded by a shell extending out to a distance at least equal to 0.33 times the star's radius with a temperature of 2,055±25 K. This outer shell appears to contain molecular gases such as CO, H_{2}O, and SiO.
-Infrared observations suggest the presence of a wide ring of dust and water with an inner radius about twice that of the star itself, extending to about four times the radius of the star.

-The star is surrounded by a spherical shell of ejected material that extends outward to an angular distance of 6″ with an expansion velocity of 10 km s^{−1}.
+Mu Cephei is surrounded by a spherical shell of ejected material that extends outward to an angular distance of 6″ with an expansion velocity of 10 km s^{−1}.
 This indicates an age of about 2,000–3,000 years for the shell.
 Closer to the star, this material shows a pronounced asymmetry, which may be shaped as a torus.
+Infrared observations suggest the presence of a wide ring of dust and water with an inner radius about twice that of the star itself, extending to about four times the radius of the star.